-An older sample also gave us more responses from high-level management.
-CEOs and Chairman made up 12% of the responses while upper-level managers accounted for 30% of respondents.
-Additionally, 38% of responses came from middle managers and lower management and project managers accounted for only 20% of all of the survey respondants.
+An older sample also gave us more responses management. from high-level CEOs and Chairman made up 12% of the responses while upper-level managers accounted for 30% of respondents.
+Additionally, 38% of responses middle managers came from and lower management and project managers accounted for only 20% of all of the survey respondants.

-Only 5% of the survey respondants categorized their job titles as either a Creative, Innovation or Artistic directors and managers.
+Only 5% of the survey respondents categorized their job titles as either a Creative, Innovation or Artistic directors and managers.
 This may mean that these positions were merely underrepresented in the survey or that there are a currently few designated positions within the Australian workforce for creative/innovation directors.
-Additionally, when asked to describe their role within their organisation, only 12% of the respondants said that their role included creating, innovating or driving change.
+Additionally, when asked to describe their role within their organisation, only 12% of the respondents said that their role included creating, innovating or driving change.
 This is significant as it is indicative of a prevaling mindset.
-If members of the workforce do not see innovation and creativity as a key aspect of their job then they may be less likely to seek innovative solutions or to foster innovation in the workplace.
+If managers do not see innovation and creativity as a key aspect of their job then they may be less likely to seek innovative solutions or to foster innovation in the workplace.